 If you find yourself secretly wishing your partner ill will, something has gone fatally wrong.
 Partnerships are a never-ending work in progress.
 Don’t let issues that arise be swept under the rug.
 They always bubble to the surface anyway.

-How to convince a big brand to partner or how to convince a company for partnership?
+How to convince a big brand to partner with you?

 - Be unique.